GrinshpunDavid/GrinshpunDavid/README.md

 ### Hi there 👋

+- I'm currently working on ML prediction projects :baby: --> :older_man:
+- I'm interested in turning rogue data to clean and properly maintained one.
+- Fun fact: A dime has 118 ridges around the edge.

 <!--
 **GrinshpunDavid/GrinshpunDavid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.